Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 ### Part 3: Add New Personal User to Domain Controllers

+Now we grant your account the rights to actually run the domain.
+Adding it to **Domain Admins** makes the change global.

+  > **NOTE:** For your new personal user to have those rights *applied*, you need to log off of that account and log back in.
+In this case, we haven't logged on to the account yet, so we can skip this step.
+But it's important to note for changes made to accounts currently logged on.

+ We’ll also open Server Manager under your new personal account and re-add the other DCs (*srv2/srv3*).

 1. On **srv1** in ADUC, navigate to: **HQ\Users\IT\SysAdmins**
 1. Right-click on the user you created in Step 2 and click **Properties**.
 1. In the *Properties* dialog box, click on the tab: **Member Of**